Emergency advice: heatwaves

 NSW Health will issue warnings and advice through the media and to local councils affected by the potential heatwave.

-You can help reduce the risk to you, your family and friends from heatwave events.
+Help reduce the risk to you, your family and friends from heatwave events

 In rooms where you get a lot of sunlight consider curtains with pale linings to help reflect the heat.
 You could also put external blinds, shutters or some form of other shading on windows facing north and west.
 And insulate your house, not only will it stay cooler in summer but it will also keep warmer in winter.